pavben/WebIRC/README.md

 # WebIRC

 This is a new concept for an always-on web-based IRC "client".
-WebIRC runs as a daemon (similar to a BNC), so you are always connected to your favorite IRC networks.
-Want to log in to the same session from home, work, and your mobile devices?
-Continue your conversations from anywhere with a modern web browser.
+WebIRC runs as a daemon (similar to a BNC), and is always connected to your favorite IRC networks.
+Seamlessly open the same session from home, work, and your mobile devices to continue exactly where you left off.

 ## Screenshot
 ![](http://img405.imageshack.us/img405/6546/y22g.png)